Packaging ESP-IDF Components

 Extra Packaging Files

-In this section, you would add files that are used to help the ESP Component Registry know your component better.
-When this section is finished, the file structure would look like:
+In this section, you will add files that help the ESP Component Registry understand your component better.
+When this section is finished, the file structure will look like:

 .